-The 5 Best Supplements for Autoimmune Disease
+The Top 5 Supplements My Autoimmune Patients Take

 As I explain in The Autoimmune Solution, if you are dealing with autoimmunity, the source of your condition is a glitch in your immune system.
 Environmental risk factors such as diet, a leaky gut, toxins, infections, and stress lead your immune system to attack your own tissues.